igjese/avalon/README.md

 - **Bridge**:
     - **Ship Status**: Critical resources, Maintenance alerts
     - **Ship Systems**: Shows components installed in each subsystem, along with which system it belongs to, plus how many are operational out of total installed number i.e. 3/5
 - **Engineering**: Displays a list of maintenance requests.
-Each line item has toggle for "Priority repair".
+Each line item displays what part is needed and has toggle for "Priority repair".
 - **Navigation**: Stars map, System map
 - **Supplies and Cargo**:
     - **Current storage levels**: Displays for each resource quantity in storage plus max storage capacity.
 Shared capacity is indicated as e.g. "1000 (shared)"